chengweiiii/udacity_spark_predictive_modeling/README.md

 ## Results & Findings <a name="results"></a>

 The main findings of the project can be found at the blog post available [here](https://chengweii-c.medium.com/an-end-to-end-spark-project-example-predict-user-churn-833740cc61f7).
+You can also read the notebook [here](https://github.com/chengweiiii/udacity_spark_predictive_modeling/blob/main/main_2.ipynb)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>